 Chlamydia is the most commonly reported STD in the US.
-It is caused by a bacteria that can infect both men and women.
-Untreated chlamydia in women can lead to Pelvic Inflammatory Disease(PID) which can cause infertility and ectopic pregnanices in the future.
+It is caused by a bacteria that can infect both men and women, and can infect the penis, vagina anus or throat.
+Untreated chlamydia in women can lead to Pelvic Inflammatory Disease(PID) which can cause infertility and ectopic pregnancies.

-Most people don’t realize they are infected with chlamydia.
-In men up to 25% can be infected without symptoms and in women 70% can be infected without symptoms.
+Most people don’t realize they are infected with chlamydia because they don’t have symptoms.
 Symptoms can include:

 • Abnormal vaginal discharge or discharge from the penis